 - You can only make a limited number of stops in each country- The maximum is usually 3.

 - You can’t backtrack in some cases- The rules usually state that you can only backtrack on continents.
 Backtracking over an ocean usually isn’t permitted.
+Sometimes you can’t backtrack at all.
+Sometimes there are penalties.

-Buying your Flights Separately
+Buying One-Way Flights Separately

 In this case, you simply book each flight of your journey by yourself.
 You can book as you go or book them all before you leave.
 You can fly any airline that you wish.